AKarmanov/Drag-and-Drop-Lists-with-Aurelia/README.md

 This is an experimental project I did to test out how Aurelia works, its limitations and possibilities.

 More to come ...

+##Known issues / TODO fixes

+- Dropping a list item into its child list produces an error since the parent list gets removed